 Your mortgage provider will usually offer to sell you buildings insurance, but you can shop around for it.

-Let’s hope it will never happen, but what if a fire ripped through your property?
+Let’s hope it will never happen, but what if a fire destroyed your property?
 Or a flood caused widespread water damage?
 Where would you live if your house was uninhabitable?

 Most home insurance policies will provide you and your family, including your domestic pets, with somewhere to stay if it’s unsafe to stay in your home.